Christendom Condemned Links

 Far more important than the context of mythology and its prophecy is the context of the "human condition".
 Jesus, his actions and his message should NOT be framed by Old Testament law and prophets, but BY THE ULTIMATE ISSUES that we face being in the "human condition" under a sentence of death.

-Intellectually, Christianity has made a huge mistake by tying Jesus to Judaism as if being born and raised in that culture and religion puts the stamp of God's approval on it.
+Intellectually, Christianity has made a huge mistake by tying Jesus to Judaism as if being born and raised in that culture and religion puts the stamp of God's approval on it in ANY way.
 Why should we let ancient writings and mythology tell us what God is like when Jesus came to do that in person with not just words but a three year public life capped with the ultimate demonstration?
 Why isn't it clear that so much of what Jesus did and said clashed with Judaic religious culture?
-Jesus was not really what was expected in the Messiah or Christ.
+Jesus was not really what was expected by that culture in their Messiah or Christ.

 Spiritually, Christianity has been founded by unbelievers.
 There is no evidence except for John and Thomas, that any of the disciples or "apostles" including Paul, actually believed much of what the J-person said to us.